 Chain 3 and connect with a Sl St to the centre of the ring.
-That’s the second petal done.
+That’s the second flower petal done.

 When you get to the last couple of petals it may look like you’re running out of space.
 Just push all the petals you have on the ring together towards the first one to create some more space for the rest of the flower.
 And if you’re using a soft yarn it should be quite easy to do!

 After you finish your last petal: Ch 1 to secure the last stitch, cut the yarn and fasten off.
-If you are using this flower to stitch on a garment then you can leave a longer tail of yarn you can use for sewing.
+If you are using this crochet flower to stitch on a garment then you can leave a longer tail of yarn you can use for sewing.

 After finishing all the petals, take a look at the flower and normally there is one side that looks better than the other.
 I normally choose the better side to be the ‘right’ side and pop the Puff Stitches out on that side so that the chain 3 along the sides of the petals will stay on the other side (the back of the flower).
 But that’s up to your preference!

 Weave in all ends.

 What can you do with crochet flowers?

 You can leave a longer tail and stitch those little crochet flowers onto beanies, scarves, hats, blankets, throws.
 You can make a brooch or stitch a little flower on a headband, hair tie/hair accessory.
 Or make a crochet wall art.
-There are many different ways to incorporate them into your other projects!
+There are many different ways to incorporate them into your crochet or any type of projects!

 I’ve used a 3-petal flower on my Cup Sleeve that I made sometime last year.

 I’m also planning to use all of those crochet flowers and make another project – I think some type of wall art.
 So check back soon to see it when it’s finished!

 And where would you use those crochet flowers?
-Let me know in the comments below if you found it easy to crochet those!
+Let me know in the comments below if you found it easy to crochet these simple flowers!